Myanmar Muslims in remote Rakhine suffer worsening health crisis

 Timing is crucial.
 The health crisis could worsen as monsoon rains set in, making sanitation more difficult, and experts warn of the risk of diseases such as malaria and tuberculosis spreading in the absence of reliable medical care.

-Than Tun, a Buddhist community leader and member of the Emergency Coordination Center (ECC) set up by the government to oversee international NGOs (non-governmental organizations), confirmed MSF-Holland would be allowed back to NRS.
+Than Tun, a Buddhist community leader and member of the Emergency Coordination Centre (ECC) set up by the government to oversee international NGOs (non-governmental organisations), confirmed MSF-Holland would be allowed back to NRS.

 But he underlined the level of mistrust between the Buddhist community and anyone it suspected of siding with Muslims.